stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 Memory management in C                                                {#memory1}
 ----------------------

-In C (wsdl2h option `-c` and soapcpp2 option `-c`), the gSOAP engine allocates data on a context-managed heap with:
+When working with gSOAP in C (i.e. using wsdl2h option `-c` and soapcpp2 option `-c`), data is allocated on the managed heap with:

 - `void *soap_malloc(struct soap*, size_t len)`.